geoscarr/geoscarr/README.md

 ✦ : Most of the time i can come off as rude.
 I have occasional mood swings that are bad at times.

 ✦ : I do not ship rp unless its a friend or someone i am directly close with.
-I am mostly in kingdoms, sometimes labs if im with my dear friend thats mentioned in my bio
+I am mostly in kingdoms, sometimes labs if im with my dear friend thats mentioned in my bio | My github user is a mix of my two favourite formula 1 drivers, Oscar Piastri and Andrea Kimi Antonelli.
+Hence Antastri.

 ✦ : I have a hyperfixation on my oc that you usually see me as.
-Which is my Black and Teal Knight OC.

 ✦ : dni Proshippers, Darkshippers, Anything Problematic.